nana562/nana562/README.md

 <h1 align="center"> Hi there 👋, My name is Gideon</h1>

-###  I'm an aspiring fullstack and AI engineer.  and I'm open to learning technology and opportunities around the world.
+###  I'm a Software Engineer opened to learning technology and opportunities around the world.

 - 🔭  I’m interested in Node Js,Typescript, Express, React , MongoDB, Postgress, Python, AI and  ML
 - 🌱 I’m currently pursing MPhil.
 Computer Engineering at the Kwame Nkrumah University of Science and Technology